One of the best parts of owning a bearded dragon is how fun it is to handle them.

 Your lizard likely needs more time to get used to you if they attempt to attack.

 Perhaps they’ve had a traumatizing experience or other issues with a previous owner.

 Dragon bites are painful, but still, be patient with your pet.

 Another great way to slowly acclimate your beardie to being handled is to pet them gently on the head or back before picking them up.

-Approach them very slowly to the side rather than overhead so they don’t become scared or feel threatened by you.
+Approach them very slowly to the side rather than overhead, so they don’t become scared or feel threatened by you.

-You should be keeping your bearded dragon in a room with as little noise, bright lights, and stressors as possible.
+Keep your bearded dragon in a room with as little noise, bright lights, and stressors as possible.

 Keep your lizard away from other animals and keep noise like music and your TV in the background to a minimum.

 If its surroundings constantly stress out your dragon, any human contact will only make them more upset.